 The first thing you should do after receiving an infraction is to carefully read the back of the infraction.
 You must respond within fifteen (15) days of the date that the ticket was issued.
 Failure to respond can result in the suspension of your driver's license.
-You can respond by either mailing the green ticket to the Court or bringing it in person to the Clerk's office.
+You can respond by either mailing the ticket to the Court or bringing it in person to the Clerk's office.
 Select one of the boxes on the back of the ticket and make sure to verify your mailing address.

 You have four options if you receive a notice of infraction.

 1. Pay the infraction

 4. Contest the infraction.

 You can pay the full amount listed on the infraction at the district court window or by sending a check or money order along with the ticket to: Pend Oreille District Court P.O.
 5030, Newport, Washington 99156.

 TIME PAY: If you wish to arrange monthly payments you may call the court at 509-447-4110 or at 1-800-359-1506.